 We asked for acceptance of the Family Agreement to make it clear to partnering families that the farmers are making a huge commitment to us, and we need to ensure a ready market for them.
 The agreement is educational, the commitment is not hard and fast.
 Anyone can stop the service at any time.

-We ask you to purchase a minimum of $40 per week in order to commit to and support our Partnering Farmers and Producers.
-They need a baseline commitment from our families in order to plan for plantings, harvests and storage needs.
+We suggest a minimum purchase of $40 per week in order to commit to and support our Partnering Farmers and Producers.
+This baseline commitment from our families allows them tor to plan for plantings, harvests and storage needs.

-If it is difficult for you to commit to $40 per week, you may choose to suspend your order for a week every now and then, or join with another family to share the order.
+If $40 per week is burdensome financially, you may choose to suspend your order whenever needed, or join with another family to share the order.